Pupil Leadership at East Borough

 Language Ambassadors

 We are the Language Ambassadors and our families typically come from many different countries and cultures.
-We are able to speak lots of different languages and enjoy using these skills to help those who speak english as a second language.
+We are able to speak lots of different languages and enjoy using these skills to help those who speak English as a second language.
 We are buddies for children who are new to our school and sometimes arrange lunchtime activities or read stories to children in their first language.
 We often translate for teachers and help with discussions about our national culture to promote a greater understanding.
 As Language Ambassadors, we also support the organisation of language days and the Language Fair.

 We love being able to communicate with so many in our school community and enjoy promoting and embracing the different cultures we have within our school.